 ✔️ Type: The first question to ask yourself is whether you prefer hardside or softside luggage.
 While both types have performed well in Lab tests, each material has its own set of pros and cons.

-• Hardside luggage has become increasingly popular for its durability, attractiveness and lightweight design, but you should pay close attention to the material it's made of.
-Polycarbonate is the most common material you’ll find, and it’s known for high-impact resistance though may be susceptible to scratches.
+• Hardside luggage has become increasingly popular for its durability, attractiveness, and lightweight design, but you should pay close attention to the material it's made of.
+Polycarbonate is the most common material you’ll find, and it’s known for high-impact resistance, though it may be susceptible to scratches.
 Aluminum is durable but tends to be heavier and more expensive (making it less common), while ABS plastic is more affordable and lightweight but not as durable as polycarbonate.

 • Softside luggage, on the other hand, is fabric-based and may be easier to squeeze into tight spaces as well as fill up with more items.
 The materials used for softside luggage typically don’t show scratches or dents, though certain fabrics can abrade more easily over time.
 Our pros recommend nylon over polyester if you prefer a highly durable fabric, while polyester tends to be lighter and more affordable.